 So on becoming a mother, I was determined to bring up my boy in a gender neutral way.
-Not only I want him to respect the opposite gender but also feel free to make choices.
+Not only I want him to respect the opposite gender but also be gender aware and feel free to make appropriate choices.
 Ever since he has stated school, I hear more of ‘Boys can’t have long hair’, ‘Pink is for Girls’ and things like that.

 Now as a parent, I could see where I was lacking.
 Children need more than parents to set examples for them, once they start school and meet different people with different mindsets.

-Determined not to stick with the gender roles and not let others ‘define them’ for my child, I started looking for books.
+Determined not to stick with the gender roles and not let others ‘define them’ for my child, I started looking for books — especially STEM books.
 That’s where I think we as a family struck gold!
 A lot of good titles are now available that break the gender roles and give freedom to characters to choose beyond gender.

 10 Children’s Books that Challenge Gender Norms